-The starting point for building the business model prototype is the generic business model blueprint, which I introduced in my post on business model prototyping.
+The starting point for building the business model prototype is the A Generic Business Model Blueprint, which I introduced in my post of Prototyping Business Models And Market Strategies about business model prototyping.
 Before going into the details of the prototype I wanted to illustrate how this blueprint can be applied to model an industry-specific blueprint, that of a generic professional service firm (PSF).

 In business model prototyping, this is where the value logic comes into play: it captures the logic of how the individual transactions work together to create a dynamic, running business.

-So, the main questions we need to answer when modelling the value logic are:
+So, the main questions we need to answer when modeling the value logic are:

 When sketching the value logic with my clients I like to use the generic value logic blueprint as a starting point.
-I covered this in my post on the business model blueprint, but I have repeated the main causal loop here for ease of reference:
+I covered this in my post on the A Generic Business Model Blueprint, but I have repeated the main causal loop here for ease of reference:

-The diagram says that resources and capabilities lead to new products in the product offering, which lead to new customers, which lead to more product sales, which leads to revenue, which provides cash.
-The cash is then used to by more resources and build new capabilities, which again can be used to design new products.
+The diagram says that resources and capabilities lead to new products in the product offering, which leads to new customers, which leads to more product sales, which leads to revenue, which provides cash.
+The cash is then used to buy more resources and build new capabilities, which again can be used to design new products.
 This is closed feedback loop is the “motor” that powers every company.

-Now, let’s map this to our PSF situation: The main resources are PSFs the talents, the main capability is the PSFs know-how.
-The products being offered are the professional services, the customers are the clients.
-Amongst management consulting and engineering companies a service that has been sold and is being delivered is often referred to as a project – I will use that term here, even though it does not apply to all professional services.
+Now, let us map this to our PSF situation: The main resources are PSFs the talents, the main capability is the PSFs know-how.
+The products being offered are professional services, the customers are the clients.
+Amongst management consulting and engineering companies, a service that has been sold and is being delivered is often referred to as a project – I will use that term here, even though it does not apply to all professional services.
 This leads to the following initial diagram of our PSFs value logic:

-So far, everything is looking good – perhaps to good: the amount of cash the company has just seems to depend on the revenue.
+So far, everything is looking good – perhaps too good: the amount of cash the company has just seemed to depend on the revenue.
 But what about the costs?
-Don’t the talents cost money?
-Presumably we also need to spend on knowledge maintenance?
+Do not the talents cost money?
+Presumably, do we also need to spend on knowledge maintenance?
 Also, the hiring of talents just depends on the cash the PSF has – surely the services, clients and projects also must have something to do with the hiring policies?

 I have added a balancing loop that accounts for the cost of the talents and know-how maintenance.
-I’ve also added a policy for the demand for talent – this will depend on the projects the PSF needs to deliver, the clients the PSF has and wants to develop, and on the professional services the company is offering and wants to develop.
-Of course the demand is regulated by the number of talents the PSF already has.
+I have also added a policy for the demand for talent – this will depend on the projects the PSF needs to deliver, the clients the PSF has and wants to develop, and on the professional services, the company is offering and wants to develop.
+Of course, the demand is regulated by the number of talents the PSF already has.
 Most companies also hire according to a specific growth target, generating a strategic demand on top of the operative demand.

-To ensure the diagram is complete, we need to cross check with the PSFs value network and PSFs the transaction model.
-You will notice that we haven’t included the business contacts, the universities and recruiting agencies in our value logic.
-This is acceptable at the conceptual level: the business contacts are needed to to find new clients and sell services, we already have a loop for this in our diagram; the universities and recruiting agencies are part of the talent hiring loop.
+To ensure the diagram is complete, we need to cross-check with the Value Networkand Transaction Model.
+You will notice that we have not included the business contacts, the universities and recruiting agencies in our value logic.
+This is acceptable at the conceptual level: the business contacts are needed to find new clients and sell services, we already have a loop for this in our diagram; the universities and recruiting agencies are part of the talent hiring loop.

 I have found that the generic PSF value logic diagram is a starting point for investigating the value logic of specific professional services firms.
 Please check my post on the Key Performance Indicators in Professional Service Firms for a concrete example.
 The generic diagram is also a good starting point for exploring the constraints coming from the market (e.g. the general market condition and the competitive situation regarding the service offering, client acquisition and recruiting talents) and for discussing financing options (e.g. initial equity needed, debt financing to ensure liquidity during aggressive growth periods, dividends,…).